We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 What is the pancreas?

 The pancreas is an organ that is part of your dog’s digestive system.
-This organ is found in the lower area of your dog’s stomach and at the very beginning of his small intestine.
-Its two main functions are to regulate your dog’s blood sugar levels through the production of insulin and glucagon and to produce enzymes to help with their general digestion.
+This organ is found in the lower area of your dog’s stomach connected to the small intestine via the small pancreatic duct.
+Its two main functions are to regulate your dog’s blood sugar levels through the production of insulin and glucagon, and to produce enzymes to help with their general digestion.
 This organ is extremely important since the digestive enzymes it releases help to digest the food that your dog intakes each day.

 Pancreatitis in dogs occurs when an outside source upsets the pancreas’ normal balance.
 The outside source can include something that isn’t part of his regular diet, a fatty meal, eating something out of the garbage, medications, or just eating something foreign.
 Pancreatitis in dogs has also been shown to occur due to a genetic predisposition, the development of endocrine diseases, or severe blunt trauma.
-Sometimes you will never know what caused it as many cases occur without a known cause (‘idiopathic pancreatitis’).
+In many cases, pancreatitis occurs without a known cause—this is called idiopathic pancreatitis.

-As a dog owner, it is your responsibility to notice when your dog is showing symptoms in order to stop it from progressing.
+As I always remind dog owners, it is your responsibility to notice when your pet is showing symptoms in order to stop it from progressing.
 Remember that the sooner you spot pancreatitis in your dog and get them the medical attention that they need, the easier it will be to reduce pain and inflammation.

 Pancreatitis Symptoms in a Dog

-Depending on your dog, he may only have very mild symptoms of pancreatitis that can be easily missed or dismissed by pet parents.
-However, there are several tests that can be done in order to determine whether your dog has pancreatitis or not.
-This includes checking your dog’s medical history, blood work, and physical examination.
+Depending on the case, a dog may only have very mild symptoms of pancreatitis.
+This can be easily missed or dismissed by many pet parents.
+However, several tests can be done to determine whether a dog has pancreatitis or not.
+To arrive at a diagnosis, a vet will look at your dog’s medical history, order blood work, and do a physical examination.
 If any of these tests indicate abnormalities such as a high concentration of pancreatic enzymes, your vet will conduct further testing such as a radiograph or an ultrasound.
 In other cases, a dog will show obvious distress that you won’t be able to ignore.
+If diagnosed, it’s urgent that you treat pancreatitis early on to make sure that your dog can live a healthy and happy life.
+Remember that if it progresses too far, it has the possibility of being fatal.

-Here are symptoms of pancreatitis in dogs that you may see.
+Below, I made a list of symptoms of pancreatitis in dogs that you may notice.
 Remember that your dog may have some or all of these symptoms.
-These symptoms can also indicate other problems, so if you notice your dog showing any of these symptoms it’s important that you take your dog to the vet as soon as possible.
+Note that these symptoms can also indicate other problems, so if you notice your dog showing any of these, it’s important that you take your dog to the vet as soon as possible.

 • Excessive panting